ni/install-systemlink-enterprise/release-notes/2023-10/README.md

 - taghistorian
     - The TagHistorian service was added as part of the top level helm chart of SystemLink Enterprise.
 The service enables the users to see historical values for their tags.
     - Before running the service, please configure the values according to the instructions from the helm chart.
-    - The service requires a continuationTokenEncryptionKey to be configured.
-When creating the continuationTokenEncryptionKey, use a 32-byte cryptographically random value which is base64 encoded.
+    - The service requires a `continuationTokenEncryptionKey` to be configured.
+When creating the `continuationTokenEncryptionKey`, use a 32-byte cryptographically random value which is base64 encoded.

 ## Upgrade Considerations